heroku-examples/node-articles-nlp/readme.md

 The default deploy configuration includes `THRIFTY=true`, which starts the app in single-dyno mode (free!).
 With `THRIFTY=true`, the web process handles both http requests and queued jobs.

-Similarly, the default configuration does not include a CONCURRENCY config, which means only one Cluster worker will be created per process.
+Similarly, the default configuration does not include a `CONCURRENCY` value, which means only one Cluster worker will be created per process.
 This is to keep under free levels of addon connection limits (like redis).

 Of course, a production app should never run in a single instance or make users wait for worker processes.